respondcreate/django-versatileimagefield/README.md

 u'/media/__sized__/images/testimagemodel/test-image-crop-c0-5__0-5-400x400.jpg'
 ```

 The `crop` Sizer will first scale an image down to its longest side and then crop/trim inwards, centered on the **Primary Point of Interest** (PPOI, for short).
-For more info about what PPOI is and how it's used see the _Specifying a Primary Point of Interest (PPOI)_ heading below.
+For more info about what PPOI is and how it's used see the [**Specifying a Primary Point of Interest (PPOI)**](#specifying-a-primary-point-of-interest-ppoi) section below.

 #### How Sized Image Files are Named/Stored ####